igorskyflyer/commoji/README.md

 ### 🛠️ Verbs

-Commoji also proposes the following verbs to be used when writing commit messages:
+Commoji also proposes the following imperative verbs to be used when writing commit messages:

 <div align="center">